AshleyLeeB/Can-MC-Evaluate-LLMs/README.md

   </tr>
 </table>

-Multiple-choice questions (MCQs) are widely used in knowledge ability evaluation of large language models (LLMs) due to their simplicity in form and efficiency during inference.
-However, concerns have been raised regarding whether MCQs can really reveal the true ability of LLMs; specifically, since LLMs are usually utilized in knowledge-intensive scenarios where the models are required to do long-form generation (LFG), using MCQs for evaluation naturally introduces misalignment between what is tested and what is needed.
+Multiple-choice questions (MCQs) are commonly used to evaluate the knowledge and abilities of large language models (LLMs) because of their simple format and efficient inference process.
+However, there are concerns about **whether MCQs can truly assess the true capabilities of LLMs**.
+This is particularly relevant because LLMs are often used in knowledge-intensive scenarios where they are expected to generate long-form content.
+Using MCQs for evaluation can introduce a misalignment between what is being tested and what is actually required in these scenarios.

 **Authors**:

 <div style="overflow: hidden;">